-TOKYO (TR) – Pop idol Mayu Tomita released a letter blasting police on Friday for failing to recognize she was in danger despite insisting she feared for her life when she was being stalked by a frenzied male fan who later stabbed her dozens of times prior to an event in May.
+TOKYO (TR) – Pop idol Mayu Tomita released a letter blasting police on Friday for failing to recognize she feared for her life due to being stalked by a frenzied male fan who later stabbed her prior to an event in May.

 Tomita’s lawyer read out her letter to the Tokyo Metropolitan Police Department at a press conference, quoting her as saying, “When police were questioning me about the details, the first words they said to me after we finished greeting one another was ‘Did you really say you thought you might be murdered?’
 But yes, I absolutely told them the words ‘I might be murdered.’
 I’m done feeling angry that the police won’t recognize this fact.
 Now I feel sadness,” TBS News reports (Dec.
 16).

 Tomita, 21, was left fighting for her life after Tomohiro Iwazaki stabbed her over 30 times in her neck, chest, arms and back at a concert venue in Koganei City on May 21.

 Police apologized to Tomita directly and released the results of an investigation into the handling of her case on Friday, admitting that officers “should have determined that there was a need to swiftly secure her safety as soon as possible.”

 Lack of protection for stalker victims

 News reports cited the stabbing as an example of the lack of protection for stalker victims, particularly in light of the fact that Tomita tried to tell officers Iwazaki ranted on his Twitter account for months before he assaulted her.

 An emergency dispatcher also fumbled Tomita’s emergency call she made seconds before the assault, dispatching officers to her home instead of the crime scene after failing to follow protocol and confirm her location.